Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ---
-title: Enable or Disable Application Registration for a Service
+title: Enable or Disable Application Registration for an API Product Version
 content_type: how-to
 ---

 To grant developers access to [register an application](/konnect/dev-portal/applications/dev-reg-app-service/), you must enable application registration for an API product version.
 When you enable application registration, {{site.konnect_saas}} enables plugins automatically to support the desired mode, either key authentication or OpenID Connect.
-These plugins run inside the {{site.base_gateway}} runtime instances to support application registration for the service and are managed by
+These plugins run inside the {{site.base_gateway}} runtime instances to support application registration for the API product version and are managed by
 {{site.konnect_saas}}.

 ## Support for any runtime group